itsyoboieltr/bender-stack/README.md

 - `PORT`: port that the application runs on.

 - `EXPO_PUBLIC_HOST_URL`: host URL for the application.

+- `BETTER_AUTH_SECRET`: Random value used by better-auth for encryption and generating hashes.
+Can be generated here: https://www.better-auth.com/docs/installation#set-environment-variables

+- `BETTER_AUTH_URL`: URL of the better-auth server, which is usually the same as the host url of the application.

 - `DATABASE_USER`: database user for Postgres.